Discover more from The Curious Engineer

 If you want to do it all by yourself, then pick an industry that you are genuinely interested in and wouldn’t mind spending time writing about.

-I recently read Derek Sivers book “Anything You Want”.
+I recently read Derek Sivers book “Anything You Want” (affiliate link).
 Derek started a company called CD Baby to help independent artists to sell their own music.
 As a musician, Derek didn’t need to find the motivation to work on the product, as he was scratching his own itch.
 His target market was people like himself and his musician friends.

 Derek grew CD Baby into a multimillion-dollar company before selling it.
 To start with, however, everything was very scrappy and time-consuming.
 He didn’t try to make everything look nice or have many features, but it didn’t matter as he had a market and his marketing was mostly word of mouth.